Click on a link to be taken to the entry below.

 Affiliation with Purdue University

-PFW is a campus of Purdue University.
-If you are enrolled at PFW Purdue University student and transfer to another campus of Purdue University, all credits and grades you have earned will be retained on your academic record.
-However, if you change your university affiliation when transferring from PFW to another campus, courses completed at PFW will be treated as transfer credit.
+IPFW is a campus of Purdue University.
+If you are enrolled at IPFW Purdue University student and transfer to another campus of Purdue University, all credits and grades you have earned will be retained on your academic record.
+However, if you change your university affiliation when transferring from IPFW to another campus, courses completed at IPFW will be treated as transfer credit.

 Affirmative Action, Nondiscrimination, and Anti-harassment